Home Legal Tylenol Autism Lawsuit

 Tylenol ADHD & Autism Lawsuits

-Tylenol lawsuits claim the companies that manufacture and sell Tylenol failed to warn of the increased risks of autism and ADHD in children if taken by the mother during pregnancy.
-Tylenol ADHD and autism lawsuit settlement amounts could be between $300,000 and $600,000, some lawyers estimate.
+Tylenol lawsuits claim the companies that manufacture and sell Tylenol failed to warn of the increased risks of autism and ADHD in children if taken by a pregnant person.
+The MDL judge granted summary judgement in August, but plaintiffs are appealing.

 This is an active lawsuit